philipp1993/DynamicMediaBTRouter/README.md

 ### Why another app?
 There a several that do the same!
 No, not exactly!
 All other apps I've seen are not dynamic or (I suppose) use the isMusicActive() function which in fact isn't reliable.
 Therefore a use the Visualizer API to grab anonymized info from the global audiomix and can for sure determine if audio is played.
-The visualizer API function I use is only available since API Level 19 (KITKAT).
+The visualizer API function I use is only available since API Level 19 (Kitkat - Android 4.4).
 For API Levels below I use the isMusicActive() function as well...

 ### State based redirection
 The service is only startable if the bluetooth adapter is turned on, everything else wouldn't make sense would it?